-"Fiscal Year" shall mean the period commencing on July I of each year and ending on the succeeding June 30 or such other period as may be prescribed from time to time as the fiscal year for the Authority and the Metropolitan Government.
+"Fiscal Year" shall mean the period commencing on July 1 of each year and ending on the succeeding June 30 or such other period as may be prescribed from time to time as the fiscal year for the Authority and the Metropolitan Government.

-"General Fund" shall mean the General Fund of the General Services District used to account for all governmental financial resources, transactions and activity relating to the general operations of the General Services District of the Metropolitan Government which are not required to be accounted for in another fund.
+"General Fund" shall mean the General Fund of the General Services District of the Metropolitan Government used to account for all governmental financial resources, transactions and activity relating to the general operations of the General Services District of the Metropolitan Government which are not required to be accounted for in another fund.